amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 In a crude comparison to English grammar, it can be said that if the nominative case indicates the [`subject`](https://en.wikipedia.org/wiki/Subject_(grammar) in a sentence, the accusative case indicates the [`object`](https://en.wikipedia.org/wiki/Object_(grammar).
-In light of this, both orders of applying of collectivising/conjugating suffix and the accusative suffix can be considered logically sound.
+In light of this, both orders of applying of aggregating suffix and the accusative suffix can be considered logically sound.

-- Modern Kannada, like in other cases, seems to prefer to "objectify" the root word first by appending the accusative suffix `aṁ`/`am̐`/`ə̃` and then present it for the rest of the sentence by appending the collectivising/conjugating suffix `ū`.
+- Modern Kannada, like in other cases, seems to prefer to "objectify" the root word first by appending the accusative suffix `aṁ`/`am̐`/`ə̃` and then present it for the rest of the sentence by appending the aggregating suffix `ū`.

-- Old Kannada, in the accusative case, seems to prefer to present the root word first by appending the collectivising/conjugating suffix `um` and then "objectify" it by appending the accusative suffix `aṁ`/`am̐`/`ə̃`.
+- Old Kannada, in the accusative case, seems to prefer to present the root word first by appending the aggregating suffix `um` and then "objectify" it by appending the accusative suffix `aṁ`/`am̐`/`ə̃`.

-Since such "targetting/objectification" semantics is not relevant in the other cases, there is no difference between the collectivising/conjugating processes in Old and Modern Kannada.
+Since such "targetting/objectification" semantics is not relevant in the other cases, there is no difference between the aggregating processes in Old and Modern Kannada.

-This investigation of the collectivising/conjugating suffixes, `um` in Old Kannada and `ū` in Modern Kannada, not only shows that these collectivising/conjugating suffixes are originally derived from the presentative pronominal root `um̐`/`ũ`, but also clarifies the variation in the collectivising/conjugating processes between Old and Modern Kannada in the accusative case, the lack of such variation in the other cases.
+This investigation of the aggregating suffixes, `um` in Old Kannada and `ū` in Modern Kannada, not only shows that these aggregating suffixes are originally derived from the presentative pronominal root `um̐`/`ũ`, but also clarifies the variation in the aggregating processes between Old and Modern Kannada in the accusative case, the lack of such variation in the other cases.
 This gives a glimpse of the depth of the semantics of the pronominal roots and the wide-ranging breadth of use Kannada has put them into.